-All students in the school belong to a Tutor Group and a Tutorial Community under the guidance and support of two Co-tutors and a Director of Tutorial.
-The tutor groups are arranged ‘vertically’ so that students from Y7 to Y13 are in the same tutor group.
-Directors of Tutorial and tutors remain with their group as they progress through the school.
+All students in the school belong to a tutor group and a year group under the guidance and support of a tutor and a Head of Year.
+Heads of Year and tutors remain with their group as they progress through the school.
 They are responsible for looking after the academic and welfare needs of each student in their care, for monitoring students’ progress and for creating strong links with parents and carers.
 There is a strong tutorial programme in place with the aims of promoting British Values recognising the importance of democracy, rule of law, individual liberty, mutual respect and tolerance.

 If you would like any further information about our curriculum, please read the following documents.

 Information about our post-16 curriculum is available here.